SAP/node-rfc/README.md

 Platforms & Prerequisites
 -------------------------

-Combiled binaries are provided for [active nodejs LTS releases](https://github.com/nodejs/LTS), for 64 bit Windows and Linux platforms.
+Compiled binaries are provided for [active nodejs LTS releases](https://github.com/nodejs/LTS), for 64 bit Windows and Linux platforms.

 OS X and ARM platforms are currently not supported, as _SAP NW RFC Library_ is not available for those platforms.